-On October 13, 2021, we formed the JV to fund the Portfolio Acquisition in which we own a 53.0% interest.
-The increase in Income from unconsolidated real estate venture is attributable to our pro rata share of operations from properties acquired by the JV in the fourth quarter of 2021.
+On October 13, 2021, we formed the JV, in which we own a 53.0% interest, to fund the Portfolio Acquisition.
+The increase in Income from unconsolidated real estate venture is attributable to our pro rata share of operations from properties acquired by the JV in the fourth quarter of 2021 and second quarter of 2022.